LIVE

 Concept

 The solo push version uses Endless Walk set, Convention of Elements and Echoing Fury to maximize damage.
-In season 28 we can also afford to run a more squishy setup with Norvald's Fervor thanks to all the toughness buffs we get from Altar of Rites.
+Akarat's Awakening helps us reset cooldowns on all our buffs.

 Gameplay